frizzynatnat/midi-mixer-spotify/README.md

 # Spotify

-Control spotify volume, skip tracks, play/pause, and add the current playing track to favourites.
+Control spotify volume, skip tracks, play/pause, shuffle, repeat, and add the current playing track to favourites.
 All with your midi device through Midi Mixer.

 # This will only work with a spotify premium account